NotAWiz4rd/deep-learning-final/README.md

 ## Next Steps

-- Complete pretraining on the full 10B token dataset
-- Select and prepare a domain-specific dataset for fine-tuning (e.g., RPG dungeon descriptions)
 - Implement fine-tuning script and evaluate performance against larger general-purpose models
-- Compare specialized model performance to GPT-3/GPT-4 baselines on the target domain
+- Compare specialized model performance to some baselines on the target domain

 ## License